-- Administrators, an admin user belongs to an admin group (oneadmin or otherwise) and can perform manage operations - Regular users, that may access most OpenNebula functionality. - Public users, only basic functionality (and public interfaces) are open to public users. - Service users, a service user account is used by the OpenNebula services (i.e. cloud APIs like EC2 or GUI's like Sunstone) to proxy auth requests.
+- Administrators, an admin user belongs to the oneadmin group and can perform any operation - Regular users, that may access most OpenNebula functionality. - Public users, only basic functionality (and public interfaces) are open to public users. - Service users, a service user account is used by the OpenNebula services (i.e. cloud APIs like EC2 or GUI's like Sunstone) to proxy auth requests.